 I would take it a step further and say it is to protect us from our own (unrealistic) expectations too.

-Healthy boundaries are a crucial part of life, and an important aspect of any self-care practice.
+Healthy boundaries are a crucial part of life and an important aspect of any self-care practice.
 They are not mean and self-serving, but instead are there to protect us.

-Healthy boundaries are different to rigid boundaries, which are an unhealthy defense, put up as a barrier to normal relations.
+Healthy boundaries are different from rigid boundaries, which are an unhealthy defense, put up as a barrier to normal relations.
 While on the other hand, partial boundaries allow us to become meddlesome and over involved in other people’s business.

 Who is most vulnerable?

-Boundary setting begins with self-awarenes
+Boundary setting begins with self-awareness

 It comes back to knowing our values because only then can we establish what is important to us.
 For example, if family is important, you will feel resentful towards a boss who phones and talks to you for ½ an hour at suppertime.
 Establish your priorities and place boundaries accordingly.

 Fear, guilt and self-doubt often stop us from putting boundaries in place.
 Rationalize your fear.
 What is it that you are really afraid of?
 What is the worst thing that can happen if you do put boundaries up?
 Will you still be ok if it does happen?
 Chances are you will be.
 If it means you lose a friend, well that friend probably wasn’t worth it anyway.
-You do not need people like that in your life.

 You are not a bad person if you say no. If you believe you are, then that is a whole area of self-awareness to explore separately.